shiguangWilliam/COMP3335-Computing-Student-Management/README.md

 1. Ensure the prerequire environment is complete
 2. Open PowerShell in the project root and run:
+   - We highly recommand you to launch the docker desktop manully before running this command
    ```powershell
    .\scripts\start-all.ps1 [-ResetData] [-SkipSeed] [-DockerDir C:\CustomPath]
    ```